wangrui24/Nested-IV/README.md

 ## Additional notes
 For replicating the simulation results, please replace the input and output paths in each R script with your own input and output paths.

+## A simple illustraing example
+The file Simple_example provides a simple synthetic data example illustrating the super-learner–based nonparametric estimator, the projection test, and the nonparametric test.
+The dataset is generated with a sample size of 1,000.
+This R script can be run locally and completes within a short amount of time.